Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: Introduction

 where $n_i=N_i-N_{i+1}$.

 For $k\ge a\ge 1$ with $k$ even and $a$ odd,

-\end{thm} \eqref{OWakd} was derived by Kur\c{s}ung\"{o}z \cite{kur10} combinatrially and Kim and Yee \cite{kim13} in different way, as well as \eqref{Wkad2} was derived by Kim and Yee \cite{kim13}.
+\end{thm} \eqref{OWakd} was derived by Kur\c{s}ung\"{o}z \cite{kur10} combinatrially and Kim and Yee \cite{kim13} in different way, as well as \eqref{OWakd2} was derived by Kim and Yee \cite{kim13}.

-In this parper, we shall rephrased \eqref{Wkad} and \eqref{OWakd} by lattice path.
-We recall the definition of relative height which is defined by Bressound \cite{bre87} and retail by Lovejoy and Mallet \cite{lov09}.
-We refer the definition of Lovejoy and Mallet \cite{lov09}.
+In this paper, we shall rephrased \eqref{Wkad} and \eqref{OWakd} by lattice path.
+We recall the definition of relative height of a peak which is defined by Bressound \cite{bre87} and retail by Corteel and Mallet \cite{cor07}.
+We refer the definition of Corteel and Mallet \cite{cor07}.

-\begin{defi} The relative height of a peak $(x,y)$ is the largest integer $h$ for which we can find two vertices on the path, $(x' ,y-h)$ and $(x'',y-h)$, such that $x'<x<x''$ and such that between these two vertices there are no peaks of height $> y$ and every peak of height $y$ has abscissa $\geq x$. \end{defi}

-Now we give the main results of this parper. \begin{thm} Let $k\geq2$, and $k\geq a\geq 1$, let $P_{k,a}(n)$ denote the number of lattice paths $L$ satisfy the $(k,a)$-conditions whose major index are $n$ and the peaks satisfy that the weight and the relative height have the same parity.
+\begin{defi} The relative height of a peak $(x,y)$ is the largest integer $h$ for which we can find two vertices on the path, $(x' ,y-h)$ and $(x'',y-h)$, such that $x'<x<x''$ and such that between these two vertices there are no peaks of height $> y$ and every peak of height $y$ has abscissa $\geq x$. \end{defi} Now we give the main results of this parper. \begin{thm} Let $k\geq2$, and $k\geq a\geq 1$, let $P_{k,a}(n)$ denote the number of lattice paths $L$ satisfy the special $(k,a)$-conditions whose major index are $n$ and the peaks satisfy that the weight and the relative height have the same parity, i.e., all peaks have odd parities.
 Then we have

 By the generating function of $W_{k,a}(n)$, we also can have that